-- Where it will take off and land from?
+- Where will it take off and land?

-- Value of your drone or UAS, how much you paid for it and receipts if available.
-(Tip: Ask if they are able to schedule it specifically on your policy so that you don't have to pay a deductible in the event of a loss.
-Inquire about this option).
+- How much did you pay for your drone, and do you have receipts?
+Ask if they can schedule it specifically on your policy so that you don't have to pay a deductible in the event of a loss.

-- If you are a member of an organization like the AMA, or any other community like UAV Coach, that encourages safe practices, let them know!
-It always helps to show an insurance company that you are interested in safety and taking precautions.
+- Are you a member of an organization, like the AMA or UAV Coach, that encourages safe practices?
+Your insurance company may not ask this question, but you should let them know because it shows that you are interested in safety and take precautions.

-- Do you have any training, have you attended Drone School to learn safe drone practices or do you have a Competency Certification For New Drone Pilots?
-It's all good to mention.
+- Do you have any training?
+Have you attended drone school to learn safe drone practices, or do you have a Competency Certification for New Drone Pilots?

-Owning a drone can be a lot of fun, and for the most part you will want to take it out for a test flight right away, but experienced drone pilots will tell you to proceed with caution.
+Owning a drone can be a lot of fun, and new owners will likely want to take it out for a test flight immediately.
+However, experienced drone pilots will tell you to proceed with caution.

-First time operators often have incidents and accidents happen.
-It is recommended to learn to operate your UAS in a safe area, free of people and potential obstructions, structures and power lines.
-Just because you have operated a UAV or drone before, it doesn't mean that every UAV is the same.
-Read about what happened to UAV Coach founder Alan Perlman, the first time he took out his new Quadcopter
+First-time operators often experience accidents.
+It is recommended to learn to operate your drone in a safe area, free of people and potential obstructions, such as buildings or power lines.
+Just because you have operated a UAV or drone before, that doesn't mean that every UAV is the same.

 Download the B4UFLY App